 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Armed & Dangerous

-erotica, romantic suspense that was published by Dreamspinner Press on May 18, 2012 and has 330 pages.
+erotica, romantic suspense in eBook edition that was published by Dreamspinner Press on May 18, 2012 and has 330 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Cut & Run, Sticks & Stones, Fish & Chips, Divide & Conquer, Stars & Stripes, Touch & Geaux, Ball & Chain, Shock & Awe, Cross & Crown